monome/docs/norns/control-clock.md

 If you'd like to sync the transport of another Link-enabled device to norns, then toggle this setting to `enabled`.
 Please note that not all community scripts have transport-synced start + stop mechanisms -- for code examples to add transport control to a norns script, see [the clocks study](/docs/norns/clocks).

+If you run into any trouble with establishing a Link connection between norns and another device, be sure to check out [this detailed troubleshooting document from Ableton](https://help.ableton.com/hc/en-us/articles/209073069-Link-Troubleshooting).

 **midi clock out**

 norns can send a MIDI clock signal out to any port, regardless of the current clock source.
 This means norns can be a Link-to-MIDI-clock or CV-pulse-to-MIDI converter.